New to the database?

 - column (the column position of the sample in the plate e.g. 10)

-- source_observation_unit_name (must exist in the database. the identifier of the origin material. in order of most desirable identifier to least desirable identifier that can be used here: tissue sample name, plant name, plot name, accession name)
+- source_observation_unit_name (must exist in the database. the identifier of the origin material. in order of most desirable identifier to least desirable identifier that can be used here: tissue sample name, plant name, plot name, accession name.
+For blank wells, you can write BLANK here and place a 1 in the is_blank column also.)

 - ncbi_taxonomy_id (NCBI taxonomy identifier)